|Nutritional Guidelines (per serving)|

 Add the milk and eggs mixture back to the original pot and place over low heat.
 Heat the mixture while constantly stirring with a rubber spatula.
 Do not let the mixture boil or it will curdle.
 The mixture will slowly begin to thicken.
 When it is thick enough to coat the back of a spoon it's done (about 7 to 10 minutes).
-Immediately remove heat and cool the mixture as fast as possible, preferably in an ice bath [Fill a large container or your kitchen sink with some ice and cold water.
+Immediately remove heat and cool the mixture as fast as possible, preferably in an ice bath by filling a large container or your kitchen sink with some ice and cold water.
 Transfer the ice cream mixture to another container (preferably stainless steel) and immerse it in the ice bath.
-Stir the mixture to cool it even faster.]
+Stir the mixture to cool it even faster.

 When the mixture has cooled to room temperature or below, stir in the vanilla and cinnamon.
 Add the cream cheese and beat with a hand mixer until well combined.
 It's okay if there are a few small chunks of cream cheese.
 Cover the container and refrigerate for at least 4 hours, preferably overnight.

 While the cream mixture is cooling, combine the brown sugar and butter in small pot over medium heat.
 When the sugar and butter are melted, stir in the carrots and raisins.
 Continue to cook for another 5 minutes until the mixture thickens.
 Remove from heat and allow to cool to room temperature.
 Fold this mixture into the cream mix with a rubber spatula.